yikunh/BinCrypto/README.md

 	*  The results above are consistent with those in **Table 3** on **Page 17** of the paper.

 ##### 1.2 Application: Statically-Linked Library Analysis
-*	Locate the cryptographic functions statically-linked in the target binary.
+*	Locate the statically-linked cryptographic functions.
 	*	TAR: **34** cryptographic functions implemented in **x64_libcrypto111f_gcc114_O3**
 		*	The crypto functions are listed in the file at `(root)/data/crypto_func_lst.out`
 	*	REF: **x64_nginx1240_gcc114_O3**